HIGHLIGHTS

 The V80 Max is the successor to last year’s V70 Max.
 That phone was unique, and back then, ZTE had a real chance to stand out and create something of its own, instead of borrowing heavily from the designs of bigger players.
 But now, it seems like most ZTE launches lean heavily on design cues from brands like iPhone and Samsung.

 That wouldn’t be a problem if the specs on these phones were competitive, but sadly, they often aren’t.
-Hopefully, the nubia V80 Max takes a step in the right direction.
+Let’s see if the nubia V80 Max can turn things around.

 ZTE has never shied away from “taking inspiration” from popular design trends.
 This time, with the V80 Max, they’ve done it again, drawing cues from Samsung’s flagship design language.